Toeplitz operators on the weighted Bergman spaces of quotient domains: Introduction

-We start by recalling a few notions involving quotient domains by a finite pseudoreflection group to state the main results.
-A \emph{pseudoreflection} on $\C^d$ is a linear homomorphism $\sigma: \C^d \rightarrow \C^d$ such that $\sigma$ has finite order in $GL(d,\mb C)$ and the rank of $(I_d - \sigma)$ is 1.
+To achieve our goal, we first observe that it is not obvious that $\Omega/G$ is a domain for a $G$-invariant domain $\Omega$.
+However, it is known that $\Omega/G$ can be given the structure of a complex analytic space which is biholomorphically equivalent to some domain in $\mb C^d$ whenever $G$ is a finite pseudoreflection group \cite{MR807258} \cite[Subsection 3.1.1]{MR4404033} \cite[Proposition 1]{MR2542964}.
+Henceforth, we confine our attention to $\Omega/G$ where $G$ is a finite pseudoreflection group.
+Recall that a \emph{pseudoreflection} on $\C^d$ is a linear homomorphism $\sigma: \C^d \rightarrow \C^d$ such that $\sigma$ has finite order in $GL(d,\mb C)$ and the rank of $(I_d - \sigma)$ is 1.
 A group generated by pseudoreflections is called a pseudoreflection group.
-For example, any finite cyclic group, the permutation group $\mathfrak{S}_d$ on $d$ symbols, the dihedral groups are pseudoreflection groups \cite{MR2542964}.
-A pseudoreflection group $G$ acts on $\mb C^d$ by $\sigma \cdot \bl z = \sigma \bl z$ for $\sigma \in G$ and $\bl z \in \mb C^d$ and the group action extends to the set of all complex-valued functions on $\mb C^d$ by \bea \sigma( f)(\bl z) = f({\sigma}^{-1}\cdot \bl z), \,\, \text{~for~} \sigma \in G \text{~and~} \bl z \in \mb C^d.\eea If $\Omega$ is a $G$-space under the above action then the quotient $\Omega / G$ is biholomorphically equivalent to the domain $\bl \theta(\Omega),$ where $\bl \theta: \mb C^d \to \mb C^d$ is a basic polynomial map associated to the finite pseudoreflection group $G$ \cite{MR4404033,MR3133729}.
-So we work with the domain $\bl \theta(\Omega)$ instead of $\Omega / G.$ Special cases of such quotient domains have been studied in many instances.
-For example,
+For example, any finite cyclic group, the permutation group $\mathfrak{S}_d$ on $d$ symbols, the dihedral groups are finite pseudoreflection groups \cite{MR2542964}.
+A pseudoreflection group $G$ acts on $\mb C^d$ by (right action) $\sigma \cdot \bl z = \sigma^{-1} \bl z$ for $\sigma \in G$ and $\bl z \in \mb C^d.$ The right action on $\mb C^d$ gives rise to the left action of $G$ on the set of all complex-valued functions on $\mb C^d$ as following: \bea \sigma( f)(\bl z) = f({\sigma}^{-1}\cdot \bl z), \,\, \text{~for~} \sigma \in G \text{~and~} \bl z \in \mb C^d.\eea If $\Omega$ is a $G$-space under the above action then the quotient $\Omega / G$ is biholomorphically equivalent to the domain $\bl \theta(\Omega),$ where $\bl \theta: \mb C^d \to \mb C^d$ is a basic polynomial map associated to the finite pseudoreflection group $G$ \cite{MR4404033,MR3133729}.
+Notice that if $\widetilde{\Omega}$ is a domain such that there exists a proper holomorphic map $\bl f : \Omega \to \widetilde{\Omega}$ with $G$ as the group of deck transformations, then $\widetilde{\Omega}$ is biholomorphic to $\Omega/G$ and $\bl \theta$ is a representative of $\bl f,$ that is, $\bl f = \bl \theta \circ \bl h$ for some biholomorphism $\bl h : \bl \theta(\Omega) \to \widetilde{\Omega}$ \cite[Proposition 2.2]{kag}.
+Therefore, without loss of generality, we work with the domain $\bl \theta(\Omega)$ instead of $\Omega / G.$ It is important to note that this phenomena is not in general true for any group $G.$ Below are a few examples of well-studied quotient domains.